verrazzano/docs/content/en/docs/samples/multicluster/sock-shop/_index.md

        -f {{< release_source_url raw=true path=examples/multicluster/sock-shop/sock-shop-app.yaml >}}
    ```

 1. Wait for the Sock Shop application to be ready.
+It may take a few minutes for the pod resources to start appearing on the managed cluster.
    ```
    $ kubectl --kubeconfig $KUBECONFIG_MANAGED1 wait \
        --for=condition=Ready pods \